Ariel Guarco (Argentina)

-Mr. Japheth Anavila Magomere is the President of the Alliance Africa and the Vice President of the Alliance.
-Mr. Magomere was elected the President during the 13th Regional Assembly in Abuja and ratified as the Vice President of the Alliance during the ICA board meeting in Argentina.
-He has been a Delegate of Co-op Holdings Co-operative Society (the anchor shareholder of Co-operative Bank) since 1986 and is a Member of the Institute of Directors of Kenya.
-He serves as the Chairman of Co-operative Alliance of Kenya and is the Honourable Secretary of Maisha Bora Sacco.
+Mr. Japheth Anavila Magomere is the President of the ICA Africa and the Vice President of the ICA Mr. Magomere was elected the President during the 13th Regional Assembly in Abuja and ratified as the Vice President of the ICA during the ICA board meeting in Argentina.
+He has been a Delegate of Co-op Holdings Cooperative Society (the anchor shareholder of Cooperative Bank) since 1986 and is a Member of the Institute of Directors of Kenya.
+He serves as the Chairman of Cooperative Alliance of Kenya and is the Honourable Secretary of Maisha Bora Sacco.
 He has been a Council member of East African Farmers Federation since 2008 and joined the board in 2017.
 Japheth is the current Chairman of the National Council for Ushirika Day Celebrations and a Board Member of several secondary schools.
 He was honoured with the Order of the Grand Warrior of Kenya (“OGW”) in 2009.

 Americas – Graciela Fernández

 Ms. Fernández has more than 20 years of experience in cooperative and associative organization issues.
 Since 2014 she is president of the Uruguayan Confederation of Cooperatives (CUDECOOP), she has a PhD in Law and Social Sciences from the University of the Republic (UDELAR) in Montevideo.
 In 1996 she joined the Uruguayan Cooperative Center (CCU), an NGO of which she is currently president.
-Participates in the Consultative Body of advice to the Minister of Labor and Social Security appointed in March 2015 on behalf of the Social Economy and Cooperative System.
+Participates in the Consultative Body of advice to the Minister of Labor and Social Security in Uruguay appointed in March 2015 on behalf of the Social Economy and Cooperative System.
 In virtue of the experience developed in the cooperative issues, she has been a frequent speaker at the FAO - UNDP, among other organizations.

 Asia-Pacific - Chunsheng Li